dlm1223/fantasy-football/README.md

 ![](HALF2%20scoring-base%20case%20parameters.jpeg)

-The results are similar.
-The only difference is that it makes more sense to take an extra WR instead of an RB because it will have a greater chance of being useful in the final starting lineup flex spot.
-These results make sense and back up many of the initial findings.
+The results are similar and back up many of the initial findings.

 ------------------------------------------------------------------------